andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 But on this beautiful Norwegian May afternoon I simply can't help myself.

-Transfixed, my retinae lock on to the glowing orb, incapable of averting their lustful gaze.
+Transfixed, my retinae lock on to the glowing orb.

+Incapable of averting their lustful gaze.

 Blinded by its radiant corona.